Determinants of successful disease control through voluntary quarantine dynamics on social networks: Discussion Conclusion

 To sum up, our study underscores the significant interplay between disease spreading and voluntary quarantine.
-Based on the current work, a series of intriguing problems awaits exploration.
-In our agent-based simulations, we have focused on individuals with perfect rationality.
+Extending the current work, promising future studies await investigation.
+In our agent-based simulations, we have focused on individuals with (nearly) perfect rationality.
 A more general assumption of imperfect rationality will enhance our comprehension of the coupled dynamics by introducing randomness to the process of decision-making.
-Individuals with bounded rationality may exhibit biases or heuristics or hold incomplete information as they weigh the potential payoff and cost, which can lead to fascinating and unexpected outcomes.
-Apart from the SIS model involving two different compartments in a constant population, we can also consider more complex models with more compartments (for example, the SIR model) or migrations.
+Individuals with bounded rationality may exhibit biases or heuristics or hold incomplete information as they weigh the potential benefit and cost, which can lead to nontrivial and unexpected outcomes.
+Apart from the SIS model involving two different compartments in a constant population, we can also consider more complex models with more compartments (for example, the SIR model) or migrations~\cite{chen2022highly}.
 Additionally, nontrivial spatial structures such as small-world and scale-free networks allow for a more realistic representation of the social system, unveiling the heterogeneity of disease transmission, interaction, and imitation (if possible) between individuals.
-Our framework, initially developed as a complete graph, can be readily expanded to accommodate any desired network structure.
-By integrating these aspects into our research, we will provide more insights into the fundamental social dilemma aspect of disease control through nonpharmaceutical interventions including but not limited to voluntary quarantine.
+Our framework is readily expanded to accommodate any desired network structure, including multilayer networks~\cite{fugenschuh2023overcoming}.
+By integrating these aspects, future work will help provide deep insights into the fundamental social dilemma aspect of disease control through non-pharmaceutical interventions, including but not limited to voluntary quarantine.